World shares resilient, drugmakers hit by Biden's move on vaccines

-MSCI's broadest gauge of world stocks, ACWI (.MIWD00000PUS), was up slightly and European stocks are expected to open flat with both Euro Stoxx futures and Britain's FTSE futures little changed.
+MSCI’s broadest gauge of world stocks, ACWI, was up slightly and European stocks are expected to open flat with both Euro Stoxx futures and Britain’s FTSE futures little changed.

-China's healthcare share index (.CSIHC) dropped more than 4% after U.S. President Joe Biden threw his support behind waiving intellectual property rights for COVID-19 vaccines. read more
+China’s healthcare share index dropped more than 4% after U.S. President Joe Biden threw his support behind waiving intellectual property rights for COVID-19 vaccines.

-Biden's move hit U.S. vaccine makers, too, including Moderna (MRNA.O), but Wall Street was supported overall by gains in energy and other cyclical shares.
+Biden’s move hit U.S. vaccine makers, too, including Moderna, but Wall Street was supported overall by gains in energy and other cyclical shares.

 “This year, both the U.S. and Chinese economy could grow 6% or more.
 If the world’s two biggest economies are growing that much, clearly that’s positive,” said Norihiro Fujito, chief investment strategist, Mitsubishi UFJ Morgan Stanley Securities.